 Salvador Sabral’s victory for Portugal in the Eurovision Song Contest this year is the first time that a non-English Eurovision song has won the coveted crown since 2007.
 Salvador performed Amar Pelos Dois (Love For Both) at the Grand Final in Kiev to an enraptured crowd.
 One of the most interesting elements of the singer’s performance was that the bossa nova was entirely in Portuguese, written and composed by his sister.
 Continue reading

-The pop star and esteemed singer-songwriter George Michael sadly passed away on Christmas Day.
+This Christmas was the first anniversary of the death of pop star and esteemed singer-songwriter George Michael, who passed away on Christmas Day 2016.
 As a tribute to his song-writing talent and philanthropic work we have taken one of his most famous tracks as inspiration for language learners.
 Careless Whisper contains many interesting phrases that are useful to English language students, so let’s consider this classic song and use George’s clever and evocative lyrics to help EFL learners get to grips with some new vocabulary and expressions.
 Continue reading

 The curtain comes up on Tuesday for the first semi-final of the Eurovision Song Contest 2017!
 This colourful, over-the-top, cheesy and fabulous international music competition is broadcast across Europe, Asia and Australia to millions of fans and ironic supporters.
 The event will also be broadcast in the USA for the second time as each country battles it out to be crowned champions!